wradlib/wradlib/doc/source/tutorial_workflow.rst

 Adjustment by rain gage observations
 ------------------------------------
-Adjustment normally refers to using rain ggage observations on the ground to correct for errors in the radar-based rainfall estimatin.
+Adjustment normally refers to using rain gage observations on the ground to correct for errors in the radar-based rainfall estimatin.
 Goudenhooftd and Delobbe [Goudenhoofdt2009]_ provide an excellent overview of adjustment procedures.
 A typical approach is to quantify the error of the radar-based rainfall estimate *at* the rain gage locations, assuming the rain gage observation to be accurate.
 The error can be assumed to be additive, multiplicative, or a mixture of both.
 Most approaches assume the error to be heterogeneous in space.
 Hence, the error at the rain gage locations will be interpolated to the radar bin (or grid) locations and then used to adjust (correct) the raw radar rainfall estimates.

 In the following example, we will use an illustrative one-dimensional example with synthetic data (just imagine radar rainfall estimates and rain gage observations along one radar beam).